norbertherbert/tpxle-proxy/README.md

 ```bash
 node server.js
 ```
-or if you want to test and see the API Docs with swagger-ui (with Open API Specification v3):
+or if you want to test and see the API Docs with swagger-ui (according to Open API Specification v3):
 ```bash
 node serverOAS.js
 ```